pineconedata/pineconedata.github.io/_posts/2024-09-13-basketbal-train-ols.md

 4. **Feature Engineering** - This step involves selecting and expanding upon the dataset's features (or columns).
 This includes calculating additional metrics from existing columns.
 5. **Data Exploration** - This step focuses on analyzing and visualizing the dataset to uncover patterns, relationships, and general trends and is a helpful preliminary step before deeper analysis.
 6. **Creating Visualizations** - This step involves identifying the relationships between various parameters (such as height and blocked shots) and generating meaningful visualizations (such as bar charts, scatterplots, and candlestick charts).
-5. **Machine Learning** - This step focuses on selecting, training, and evaluating a machine learning model.
+7. **Machine Learning** - This step focuses on selecting, training, and evaluating a machine learning model.
 For this project, the model will identify the combination of individual player statistics that correlates with optimal performance.

 We'll use Python along with popular libraries like [pandas](https://pandas.pydata.org/docs/), [numpy](https://numpy.org/doc/), and [scikit-learn](https://scikit-learn.org/) to accomplish these tasks efficiently.
 By the end of this series, you'll be equipped with the skills needed to gather raw data from online sources, structure it into a usable format, eliminate any inconsistencies and errors, identify relationships between variables, create meaningful visualizations, and train a basic machine learning model.
-Since we already gathered the raw data from online sources in [Part 1](/2024-04-11-basketball-data-acquisition/), cleaned that data in [Part 2](/2024-05-02-basketball-data-cleaning-preprocessing/), engineered new features in [Part 3](/2024-05-30-basketball-feature_engineering/), explored the dataset in [Part 4](2024-06-28-basketball-data-exploration/), generated visualizations in [Part 5](/2024-07-29-basketball-visualizations/), and selected a model in [Part 6](2024-08-12-basketball-select-ml-ols/), we're ready to move on to training a machine learning model.
+Due to the size of this project, today we'll cover part of the seventh step: training a machine learning model.

 ## Dependencies
 Since this is the seventh installment in the series, you likely already have your environment setup and can skip to the next section.
 If you're not already set up and you want to follow along on your own machine, it's recommended to read the [first article of the series](/2024-04-11-basketball-data-acquisition/) or at least review the [Getting Started](/2024-04-11-basketball-data-acquisition/#getting-started) section of that post before continuing.